 On Google Photos, users can try these steps to delete files to get more space:

 - Open “Google Photos.”

 - Pick “Move to trash.”

-Of course, you’re free to upgrade your storage if deleting files and emails isn’t an option.
+Of course, you can upgrade your storage if deleting files and emails isn’t an option.
 However, you should only do so if you’re willing to pay for the space.
 Otherwise, consider freeing up some storage space.

 Mobile users can freely swap between Gmail accounts for Android or iOS.
-However, they might accidentally stick to an account and wonder why something isn’t arriving.
+However, they might accidentally stick to one particular Gmail profile and wonder why something isn’t arriving.
 Fixing this only takes a few minutes.
 Follow these steps to do it: